chuckpr/BIOS512/assignments/FINAL_PROJECT.md

 and visualization skills you've developed in this class.

 The purpose of the final project is to demonstrate that you can build a data narrative from scratch.
-Your project should be reproducible in that all your data operations and code for data visualizations is captured and transparent.
+Your project should be reproducible meaning all your code for data operations/visualizations is captured and transparent.

 ## Possible Data Sources:
 - [FiveThirtyEight](https://github.com/fivethirtyeight/data)